tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-continuous-delivery-project-setting-up.md

 By default, when I create a deployment package I will get a folder of all the cshtml, dll, and so on files I need to run the site.
 In the project properties for the website, there is a build option to zip these files as a package after building it, which will simplify archival even further.

-_Project properties, select the tab for “Package/Publish Web” and check the “Create deployment package as zip” option_
+_Project properties, select the tab for "Package/Publish Web" and check the "Create deployment package as zip" option_

 The last piece is to tell MSBuild I want to build the web deployment package.
 In the MSBuild step of the CI job, I add the command-line flag of <code class="codespan">"/p:DeployOnBuild=True"</code>, which will be passed on to the individual projects in the solution to act on if they understand it (which the web project will and the unit test project will not, handy).